flipstone/uptermd-docker/README.md

 # Instructions for building and deploying

-First note that the steps below will terminate any existing upterm sessions.
-Please make sure no one is using it at the time you do this.

-In this repo run
+In this repo run the command below, to build a local image for testing

 ```
-docker build . -t flipstone/upterm:$(date --iso-8601)
+docker build . -t upterm:beta
-docker push flipstone/upterm:$(date --iso-8601)
 ```

-Note: Building the docker image will build the `master` branch of the `upterm` repo on GitHub.
-If you want to build a specific tag or revision then you will need to modify the Dockerfile.

-In the Atlantis repo run

-`./tf upterm apply -var "image=flipstone/upterm:$(date --iso-8601)"`

-Bingo bango, you're done
+Note: Pushing to main will trigger a Github Action worfklow that will create a new image, with the `latest` tag, and a date tag, in the format `YYYY-MM-DD`